kaldi-asr/kaldi/egs/swbd/s5c/local/chain/README.txt

   5v is what I am currently using as a baseline- it has an even smaller
      --jesus-hidden-dim as 5t (hence faster to train), but gives the same performance.
+  6g is a setup with a 'thinner' jesus-layer (with only one repeated-affine component)
+     and slightly more parameters, which is quicker to train than 5v but gives about the same results.
+I'm hoping to use this setup, going forward.